star

 Combined with almond flour, flaxseed, and Greek yogurt, these muffins are light, tender, and perfect for a quick breakfast or post-workout snack.

 Not into walnuts?
-Swap them for dark chocolate chips, fresh blueberries, or even a handful of jalapeno slices for a savory twist.
+Swap them for dark chocolate chips, fresh blueberries, or any nut of choice, really.
 Either way, these muffins bake up light, golden, and absolutely perfect every time.

 Why You’ll Love These Muffins